Surviving 9/11 was 'just the first piece of the journey'

 The 47-story building at 7 World Trade Center had just collapsed, about seven hours after the burning towers fell and debris ignited fires in the smaller high-rise.

-A part-time EMS supervisor, Sanders had scrambled to respond from his day job.
+A part-time EMS supervisor for a private ambulance company in the city, Sanders had scrambled to respond from his day job at a Long Island collections agency.
 He was en route when the towers collapsed, killing eight EMA workers, including his colleague Yamel Merino.
+Sanders went to funeral after funeral for EMTs, firefighters and police.

 Yet 9/11 only deepened his commitment to EMS.
-He soon went full-time.
+Though it was tricky financially, he soon went full-time.

 Breathing through an oxygen mask in a hospital bed, Wendy Lanski told herself: “If Osama bin Laden didn’t kill me, I’m not dying of COVID.”